 - Fire Safety: PIR and Rockwool panels meet Dubai Civil Defence standards, ensuring safety in high-risk environments.

-- Technical Specifications of Sandwich Panel Cabins (2,000 words)
+Technical Specifications of Sandwich Panel Cabin

 Panel Dimensions